 The Yale Bands maintains an officer corps that works to keep things running on a day-to-day basis, and you can read about what they do here.
 The section leaders are the crux of YPMB function; there is a representative (or two) from each instrumental section to make sure that it is present, given the right music, well fed with junk food and generally a happy, functioning unit.
 Your section leader will be your surrogate parent.

 I don’t have an instrument.
-Can I buy/rent one?
+Can I still be in the YPMB?